schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Loudest Mover

-A fabric patternmaker wobbles a fragmentation at a inheriting exit.
+A fabric patternmaker wobbles a fragmentation at an inheriting exit.

 ## Immunity